cttttt/what-is-docker-compose/README.md

 - To "get" the following, it helps to know:
   - How to write software (duh).
-  - How to make configurable software (see https://12factor.net/config)
+  - How to make configurable software (see https://12factor.net/config).
   - How to run that software (not so duh).
-  - As a stretch, how to setup a VM on which that software can run.
+  - As a stretch, how to setup a VM upon which that software can run.

 - If the first two points don't appeal to you, you'll be pretty bored during this talk.
+Sorry.

-## 0.1 `what.is.docker.again`
+## 0.1 `what.is.docker...again`

 - A lot of things.
 - Not all of the things.